stm32-hotspot/STM32WB-FUS-Command-Line-Interface/Projects/P-NUCLEO-WB55.Nucleo/Applications/BLE/FUS_CLI/readme.txt

 In order to make the program work, you must do the following:
  - Open your toolchain
- - Rebuild all files and flash the board with the executable file
+ - Rebuild all files and flash the board with the executable file at 0x08000000
- - Or use the FUS_CLI_reference.bin from Binary directory
+ - Or use the FUS_CLI_reference.bin from Binary directory and flash the binary at 0x08000000
  - Run the application

 On the Nucleo board side: